 Currently, the MOW team is working on a project to refine these results using a combination of machine learning and artificial intelligence, and enhanced social media scraping techniques.
 Through a partnership with Microsoft and Esri, the MOW team is using image recognition to identify underwater photographs that have been uploaded to Flickr.
 In the original model, underwater images from Flickr were identified based on tags manually inserted by Flickr users.
 The team anticipates that using image recognition techniques will result in a more robust input dataset, leading to more accurate model results.

 In a related project, JetBlue and the World Travel and Tourism Council supported work to refine the estimates of reef-adjacent tourism in the Caribbean by using a combination of a literature review and social media to devise national estimates on the importance of coral reefs to reef-adjacent activities.
 In the original model, reef-adjacent tourism was assigned a value of 10% across all jurisdictions.
-This project refined that approach by using a combination of social media content, layered with traditionally sourced data fro government agencies and the tourism industry to refine estimates of reef adjacent tourism that vary by country.
+This project refined that approach by using a combination of social media content, layered with traditionally sourced data from government agencies and the tourism industry to refine estimates of reef adjacent tourism that vary by country.
 Read more in the report and project summary.

 Mangrove Tourism